faiqali1/PollsApp/README.md

 ## About <a name = "about"></a>

-Fully featured Django poll app with the ability to add, remove or edit polls.
+Fully featured Quartz Themed Django poll app with the ability to add, remove or edit polls.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them.